 How to Manage Political Risk in International Business?

-“How to manage political risk in international business?” is a question often asked in business risk management by companies who want to avoid making a serious mistake when they ignore or underestimate political risk.
+“How to manage political risk in international business?” is a question often asked in business risk management by companies who make a serious mistake when they ignore or underestimate political risk.
 Political risk can pose significant problems to many companies.

 Most companies neither measure nor manage political risk.
 However, effective management of political risk can enable companies to enter and navigate new markets and business environments, providing a potential for competitive advantage.

 Take a look at Forbes’s three-step process for managing political risk in business risk management:

 1- Identify risks: Risk managers identify the main political risks by geography.
 The key question at this stage is: “How can political rules affect our goals?”
 Study political risk types which range from capital controls` to increased taxation, to strikes.

 In addition, study risks such as protests, wars, and terrorism to scan the horizon for potential risks.
 The next step is to develop an evidence-based set of risk scenarios, based on both well-defined and highly specific data.

 2- Measure: Risk managers assess and quantify the potential impact of each scenario on the business.
 For example, a discounted cash flow analysis can be used to estimate the financial impact of specific events to help companies understand their tolerance levels.